external-secrets/external-secrets/docs/guides-multi-tenancy.md

 ![Shared CSS](./pictures/diagrams-multi-tenancy-managed-store.png)

-Cluster Administrators manage one or multipe `SecretStores` per Namespace.
+Cluster Administrators manage one or multiple `SecretStores` per Namespace.
 Each SecretStore uses it's own *role* that limits access to a small set of keys.
 The peculiarity of this is approach is, that **access is actually managed by the external API** which provides the roles.
 The Cluster Administrator does just the